Article XIII. Administration and Enforcement

 28 – 1301.1 ADMINISTRATION AND ENFORCEMENT

-- All departments, officials and public employees of Easton which are vested with the authority to issue permits or licenses shall conform to the provisions of this Ordinance and shall not issue any permit or license for any use, building, structure, or purpose which would be in conflict with the provisions of this Ordinance.
+C. All departments, officials and public employees of Easton which are vested with the authority to issue permits or licenses shall conform to the provisions of this Ordinance and shall not issue any permit or license for any use, building, structure, or purpose which would be in conflict with the provisions of this Ordinance.
 Any permit or license, issued in conflict with the provisions of this Ordinance, shall be null and void.
-If the Zoning Inspector shall find that any of the provisions of this Ordinance are being violated, he shall notify in writing the person responsible for such violations, indicating the nature of the violation and ordering the action necessary to correct it.
+If the Town Planner shall find that any of the provisions of this Ordinance are being violated, he shall notify in writing the person responsible for such violations, indicating the nature of the violation and ordering the action necessary to correct it.
 He shall order discontinuance of illegal use of land, buildings, or structure; removal of illegal buildings or structures or of additions, alterations, or structural changes thereto; discontinuance of any illegal work being done; or shall take any other action authorized by this Ordinance to insure compliance with or to prevent violation of its provisions.

 28 – 1301.2 ZONING COMPLIANCE REQUIRED

 No building certificate, occupancy certificate or other license or permit relating to the use or development of land or any structure located thereon shall be issued nor shall any structure shall be constructed, moved, added to, or structurally altered, or use of land changed except in compliance with the terms of this Ordinance.